graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

 - [@skip](http://spec.graphql.org/June2018/#sec--skip)
 - [@include](http://spec.graphql.org/June2018/#sec--include)

+# Repeatable Directives

+In GraphQL language a directive may be defined as repeatable by including the `repeatable` keyword.
+Repeatable directives are often useful when the same directive should be used with different arguments at a single location, especially in cases where additional information needs to be provided to a type or schema extension via a directive.
+GraphQL.NET v4 supports repeatable directives.
+To make your directive repeatable in GraphQL.NET set `DirectiveGraphType.Repeatable` property to `true`.

+# Basic steps when adding a directive

+1. Define your custom directive.
+2. Apply the directive to the desired schema elements.
+3. Write the code that will implement the logic of the directive.

-# Defining your own directive
+# Defining your custom directive

-To define your own directive create a directive class inherited from `DirectiveGraphType`.
+To define your custom directive create a directive class inherited from `DirectiveGraphType`.

 ```csharp
 public class MyDirective : DirectiveGraphType